Darock-Studio/Darock-Bili/doc/dev/en-us/Build.md

 # Compile this Project
 The first step of developing is compiling!
-Wahtever you want to contribute to Meowbili, or you want to develop your own edition.
+Whatever you want to contribute to Meowbili, or you want to develop your own edition.
 This docs provided helps on compiling Meowbili.
 ## Requirement
 ### Device
 You need a Mac runs the latest version of macOS in order to compile Meowbili.
 ### Environment
-You need to install the latest version of XCode, and install the latest **WatchOS** and iOS sdk.
+You need to install the latest version of Xcode, and install the latest **WatchOS** and iOS sdk.
 ## Compile Steps
 1. Clone this repository locally.
 2. Open `DarockBili.xcodeproj`
-3. Wait for depends processing(Need a good network envirnment)
+3. Wait for depends processing(Need a good network environment)
 4. Select your development team at **Project Settings**
 5. Start compiling!
 ## Troubleshooting